Skip to Content

 While the desire to find new spots has long been a part of surfing, new high-tech wetsuits have opened up a range of colder locations to provide an alternative to the crowded tropical waters.

-The UK has seen significant growth in the sport with around 500,000 surfers and an increase in festivals and competitions.
+The UK has seen significant growth in the sport, with around 500,000 surfers and an increase in festivals and competitions.
+This means going further afield to remote islands in Russia, Canada, and Japan.

 But to experience something similar without so much hardship, the Unstad Arctic Surf School on Norway’s Lofoten islands is increasingly popular with families and beginners.
+One additional benefit of the location is that, being in the Arctic Circle, the sun never sets during the summer, meaning midnight surfing is always an option.

-These are just some of the sports holidays available, most requiring dedicated sports travel insurance.
+These are just some of the sports holidays available, most of which require dedicated sports travel insurance.
+The market has grown to include a huge variety of unusual extreme sports.

-In addition to the likes of sandboarding, canyoning, cage diving with sharks or crocodiles, you can experience the world’s longest and fastest zip line in Snowdonia, or for your favorite bearded hipster, log rafting in Sweden.
+In addition to the likes of sandboarding, canyoning, and cage diving with sharks or crocodiles, you can experience the world’s longest and fastest zip line in Snowdonia or, for your favorite bearded hipster, log rafting in Sweden.
+What could be better than spending your holiday building your raft and hoping that it doesn’t sink as you float down a river?

 And while some of the activities and competitions do require some previous experience, the mix of risk, adrenaline, and focus will give you a holiday to remember.
+As well as potentially new skills, a higher level of fitness, and some new sporting friends.

 _______